KaiNorberg/PatchworkOS/README.md

 ### The DOOM Box

 As an example, PatchworkOS includes a box for running DOOM using the `doomgeneric` port stored at `/box/doom`.
 Its manifest file can be found [here](https://github.com/KaiNorberg/PatchworkOS/blob/main/root/box/doom/manifest).
-Note that due to the containerization system, the `/box` directory is not mounted in most user processes and as such will appear to not exist.

 First, the manifest file defines the boxes metadata such as its version, author, license, etc. and information about the executable such as its path (within the boxes namespace) and its desired scheduling priority.